Alone Against the Dark: Publication history

-Alone Against the Dark was written by Matthew J. Costello, with art by and was published by Krawczyk in 1985 as 68-page book with a removable cardstock insert.

 Chaosium originally published the horror role-playing game Call of Cthulhu in 1981.
 The first solo adventure, Alone Against the Wendigo was published in 1985, and was quickly followed the same year by a second solo adventure, Alone Against the Dark, a 82-page softcover book designed by Matthew J. Costello with artwork by Krawczyk.

 In 2017, Alone Against the Dark was rewritten, expanded to 102 pages, and revised for the 7th edition of Call of Cthulhu by Matthew J. Costello and Mike Mason, with interior artwork by Dean Engelhardt, Loïc Muzy, and Jonathan Wyke, and cover art by Petr Štovik.